South East Network for Social Sciences (SeNSS) Studentship

 Process after application deadline

-Between 20 January and 17 February 2020, your studentship application will be considered by an internal panel.
-The highest quality applications will be put forward to SeNSS by 18 February 2020.
-SeNSS panels will review applications and ratify awards on 1 April 2020.
-Candidates will be informed of the outcome by 3 April 2020.
+Between 1 February and 14 February 2021, your studentship application will be considered by an internal panel.
+The highest quality applications will be put forward to SeNSS by 15 February 2021.